oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/refine-your-agent/refine-your-agent.md

 Dear Eva Green,

 I hope this message finds you well.
-I'm writing to confirm the return of your smartphone cord from order number 5019.
-I understand that the box was broken, and I’m sorry for the inconvenience this has caused.
+I’m writing to confirm the return of your smartphone cord associated with order number 5019.
+We understand that the box was broken, and we’re sorry for any inconvenience this may have caused.

-As per your request, a refund will be issued to the credit card on record.
-You should see the amount reflected in your account within the next 5-10 business days, depending on your bank’s processing time.
-Additionally, a return shipping label has been sent to you.
-Please use this label to send the smartphone cord back to us at your earliest convenience.
+As per your request, a refund will be issued to the credit card on record once we receive the returned item.
+Please use the provided return shipping label to send the product back to us.
+Once we have received and processed the return, the refund will be finalized.

-If you have any questions or need further assistance, don’t hesitate to reach out.
+If you have any questions or need further assistance, please don’t hesitate to reach out.
 We’re here to help!

 Thank you for choosing us, and we hope to serve you again in the future.

 Warm regards,
 [Your Name]
 Customer Return Agent
 [Company Name]
+[Contact Information]

 ```